jrwalden/pixel-pizza/README.md

 My aim for the app was to try out different ways of colouring pixels individually.
 The approach included making a base pixel 100x100 grid (with optional scaling) and setting each pixel to a specific colour.
 It sets the colour of each pixel by looping over each index of the total count of pixels (for example the base count is 250,000 unless increased/decreased with scale option), if the current index is within a colour range configured in one of the layers it sets the colour.

-A GUID is used to randomly selected each layer and specific options int he layer, eg colour.
+A GUID is used to randomly select each layer and specific options in the layer, eg colour.

 ## Fancy a slice? 🤤